xapian/xapian/xapian-bindings/php/docs/index.md

 <p>
 The PHP bindings for Xapian are packaged in the <code>xapian</code>
 extension.
-The PHP API provided by this extension largely follows Xapian's C++ API.
+The PHP API provided by this extension largely follows Xapian's  <a href="http://xapian.org/docs/apidoc/html/annotated">C++ API</a>.
 This document lists the differences and additions.
 </p>

 <p>